In order to protect your SSH server using a two-factor authentication, you may use the Google Authenticator PAM module.

 There is another file to modify as shown below.

 Step Three – Activate the Two-Factor Authentication For a User

-You may activate the google-authenticator for the root user or any other user.
-Change to the user who is going to use the two-factor authentication and enter the following:
+You may activate the google-authenticator for the root user or any other user; change to the user who is going to use the two-factor authentication and enter the below.

 Do you want authentication tokens to be time-based (y/n) y

 Do you want me to update your “/home/USERNAME/.google_authenticator” file (y/n) y

 Feel free to answer the questions after that in accordance with your own needs.

 Be sure to use the Google Authenticator app to either scan the qr-code or add an account with the secret key and the verification code.
 Remember not to forget to print out the emergency scratch codes and store them in a safe place.